johnZone99/acfassaf/README.md

 * Extract the zip and open the bin folder.
 Move protoc.exe into the ‘research’ folder of the cloned repository

 # Train on Google Colab
-* run code written one by one and make to change runtime type to GPU
+* run code written one by one and make sure to change runtime type to GPU
-* at the end a zip file will be generated download it and copy new graph and paste it in object detection folder
+* at the end a zip file will be generated download it and copy new graph and paste it in the object detection folder
-* Copy python scripts model_webcam and model_image change code according to your data such as number of classes and name of model
+* Copy python scripts model_webcam and model_image, then change the scripts according to your data such as number of classes and name of model.